FranUrsus/TimeSeriesImaging/README.md

 ## Clustering model

-The centroids modelling the next day's consumption for each of the consumption weeks are shown below.
+The centroids of the model that has been used to assign the next day's cluster to each weekly consumption are as follows:

 <img width="727" alt="centroids" src="https://github.com/FranUrsus/TimeSeriesImaging/assets/68539118/d6e7827a-af06-4bf9-9f90-20e59d5a4962">